 The section of Fluid Power and Mechatronic Systems deals with problems regarding design and control of fluid and mechatronic systems for optimisation of system performance.

-Focus within the section Fluid Mechanics and Combustion is on multiphase flow, combustion of complex fuels, simulation of flow and combustion processes as well as development and experimental validation of CFD based simulation models.
+Focus within the section Thermofluids is on multiphase flow, combustion of complex fuels, simulation of flow and combustion processes as well as development and experimental validation of CFD based simulation models.

 Thermal Energy Systems

 The section of Thermal Energy Systems works within fuel cell systems, heating and cooling technologies, rotational and reciprocal machinery based systems, process integration and energy conversion systems.

 Esbjerg Energy Section